Quantum Layered Matter Group TAU

 Superconducting quantum interference devices are made by coupling two superconductors across a non-superconducting medium.
 In a previous work graphene was demonstrated to serve as an excellent such medium.

-Layered crystals like graphite, which form strong covalent bonds in one plane and a relatively weak “van-der-Waals” attraction between the different planes.
+Layered crystals like graphite form strong covalent bonds in one plane and a relatively weak “van-der-Waals” attraction between the different planes.

 We isolate the atomically thin layers and then stack them together like LEGO blocks to make new artificial materials and pursue our (hopefully innovative) ideas.